-There may come a point when you’re not going to be using your car for a lengthy period of time.
-Maybe you’re going to go travelling, or having a medical issue, or the car needs some work that’s going to take a while.
-Submitting a statutory off-road notice (SORN) lets the UK’s vehicle license authority know that the car isn’t being used, so you don’t have to pay vehicle excise duty (VED) for it.
+At some point, you might need to declare your car as off the road, especially if you won’t being using it for an extended period.
+Maybe you’re going travelling, or having a medical issue, or the car needs some work that will take a while.
+Submitting a statutory off-road notification (SORN) lets the UK’s vehicle licensing authority know that the car isn’t being used, so you don’t have to pay vehicle excise duty (VED) for it.

 In this guide, you’ll find out everything you need to know about what a SORN is, how to submit one and what happens if you break the rules.